wieden-kennedy/pyrowire/docs/doc_sections/tutorial.rst

         }
     }

-Ooh, looks like it's still got all the default settings, which is good.
+Ooh, looks like it still has all the default settings, which is good.
 Let's update the ``TOPICS`` section so it works for our application:

 .. code:: python